19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (3) Every instrument of such transfer or lease lodged for registration shall be endorsed with or accompanied by a certificate in the approved form under the seal of the management corporation that the resolution was duly passed and that all necessary consents were given, and the certificate in favour of the purchaser and the Registrar shall be conclusive evidence of the facts stated therein.

+[47/2004]

-(4) Upon registration of the transfer by the Registrar the part of the common property transferred shall be free from any encumbrances (except those created by statute and subsisting easements not created or implied under this Act) and the Registrar shall —
+(4) Upon registration of the transfer by the Registrar, the part of the common property transferred shall be free from any encumbrances (except those created by statute and subsisting easements not created or implied under this Act) and the Registrar shall —

-(a) enter a memorial of the transfer on the folio of the land-register comprising the parcel;
+(a) enter a memorial of the transfer on the folio of the land- register comprising the parcel;

 (b) amend the relevant folios of the land-register and subsidiary strata land-register in such manner as the Registrar may think fit so as to show thereon the part of the common property which has been transferred; and

 (c) issue to the transferee a certificate of title for the land transferred.

-[16/87]
+[16/87; 37/2004; 47/2004; 42/2005]

 ### Vesting of part of common property in Government for roads, streets, road reserves, road widening, drainage reserves or for any other public use as shown on plans approved by relevant authority

 24\.—(1) Where any part of land comprised in the common property of a parcel has been demarcated in any plan approved by the relevant authority for roads, streets, road reserves, road widening and drainage reserves or for any other public use, that part of the common property as demarcated for any of the above purposes shall become vested in the Government upon the registration by the Registrar of an instrument of vesting in the approved form lodged by the public authority.

+[42/2005]

 (2) The Registrar, if satisfied that the instrument of vesting relates to part of the common property as shown in the plan approved by the relevant authority for any of the purposes mentioned in subsection (1) and that the instrument has been duly executed and certified by the public authority, shall, notwithstanding that any part of a building within one or more lots is erected on, over or under any part of such common property, register the instrument on the relevant folio of the land-register without production of the duplicate instrument.

-(2A) Upon registration under subsection (2) the estate or interest in the part of the common property comprised in the instrument of vesting shall vest in the Government freed and discharged from all encumbrances and from any subsisting easements.
+(2A) Upon registration under subsection (2), the estate or interest in the part of the common property comprised in the instrument of vesting shall vest in the Government freed and discharged from all encumbrances and from any subsisting easements.

 (3) On registration of the instrument of vesting, the Registrar shall cancel the registration of any mortgage, charge or lease thereby overreached and make the appropriate notification on the relevant folio of the land-register comprising the common property.

+[37/2004]

 (4) The land thereby vested in the Government shall cease to be subject to the provisions of the Land Titles Act (Cap.
 157) and the Registrar shall enter an appropriate notification to that effect on the relevant folio of the land-register, and create a new folio for the balance of the common property which remains vested in the subsidiary proprietors.

 ### Addition to common property

-25\.—(1) This section shall apply where a management corporation has, in accordance with section 34(3) of the Building Maintenance and Strata Management Act 2004, passed a special resolution to accept —
+25\.—(1) This section shall apply where a management corporation has, in accordance with section 34(3) of the Building Maintenance and Strata Management Act (Cap.
+30C), passed a special resolution to accept —

 (a) a grant or transfer of any land (not being a lot within the parcel) which abuts the parcel, free from any encumbrances (except those created by statute and subsisting easements);